Chic geeks give San Francisco a new tech groove

 Blame the urban revolution on Google, which like so many tech companies was born at Stanford University in Palo Alto.
 A van pool started by a single Googler in 2004 has turned into a massive system of private buses that hum with the clicks of laptop computers hooked into the onboard Wi-Fi.
 About a third of Google's employees - about 3,500 as of late last year - climb on a bus twice a day, mostly heading to or from San Francisco.

 The environmental effects of the buses are debatable.
 They take cars off the road, as Google points out, but they also facilitate employees moving far from the company's Mountain View campus.
-Buses from Facebook and Genentech now crowd San Francisco neighborhoods along with those of Google.
+Buses from Facebook FB.o and Genentech ROGING.UL now crowd San Francisco neighbourhoods along with those of Google.

 Facebook's decision in 2008 to cancel a housing subsidy for those living near its Palo Alto headquarters removed the last barrier to moving for hipsters in Silicon Valley, says Kevin Hartz, founder of San Francisco-based Eventbrite, an online service for organizing real-world events, from arts fairs to political campaign rallies.